 Yes, you can convert a text string with custom delimiters into a date in Excel.
 Use the ‘Text to Columns’ feature, select ‘Delimited,’ specify your custom delimiter, and then format the column as a date in the final step of the wizard.

-How do you convert a serial number into an Excel date?
+How to convert a serial number into an Excel date?

 To convert a serial number into an Excel date, just change the cell’s formatting.
 Select the cell, right-click, choose ‘Format Cells,’ pick ‘Date’ from the ‘Number’ tab, and select your desired date format.
 Excel will display the serial number as a date.